-The original Housemuseum is a unique combination of private residence and private museum where 'museum' and 'living' are brought together in a single building.
-Understood to be the first purpose-built residence and museum, in 2010, Larry's List named the Housemuseum 'one of the world's 10 most exciting buildings of private museums'.
+It offers a unique combination of private residence and private museum where 'museum' and 'living' are brought together in a single building.
+In 2010, Larry's List named the Housemuseum 'one of the world's 10 most exciting buildings of private museums'.

-Designed by architect and collector Corbett Lyon, the Housemuseum builds on a long lineage of private art collections housed and displayed in residential settings including Sir John Soane’s Museum in London, New York’s Frick Collection, the Peggy Guggenheim Collection in Venice and London's Wallace Collection.
-Lyon coined the term housemuseum to describe his newly created hybrid architectural type.
+Designed by architect Corbett Lyon, the Housemuseum builds on a lineage of private art collections housed and displayed in residential settings including Sir John Soane’s Museum in London, New York’s Frick Collection, the Peggy Guggenheim Collection in Venice and London's Wallace Collection.